 We often hear about research that suggests health benefits surrounding green tea in the fight against cancer, cardiovascular disease, stroke, type 2 diabetes and inflammatory skin diseases.
-More recently researchers have centered on the idea that green tea can help with memory and even Alzheimer’s Disease.
+More recently researchers have centered on the idea that green tea can help with memory problems and Alzheimer’s Disease.

 Research into Alzheimer’s Disease